Choosing a Star Tracker for Astrophotography

 The Portability Factor

 The star tracker category includes small EQ mounts that can carry a camera and lens combo, whether it’s for wide-angle Milky Way photography or deep sky imaging with a telephoto lens.
-Wide-angle nightscapes and Milky Way panoramas are the star trackers’ strong point.
+Wide-angle nightscapes and Milky Way panoramas are the star trackers’ strong points.
 These types of projects usually involve traveling to a remote location, where packing light is necessary.

 If you’ve ever seen a detailed photo of the Milky Way like the one below, chances are the photographer used a star tracker to collect sharp, long exposure images with their camera and lens.